Display Star Ratings in Google Organic Search Results

 Source: Statista

 Whether consumers buy Mother's Day gifts because they “want to” (Poland!) or because they “have to” (Denmark), it's clear that many consumers take part.
-Seriously, can anyone question how much the Polish love their mothers after this survey?

 Let's look at some numbers of the individual markets.
 Here are a few numbers from across Europe:

-UK retail spending for Mother's Day hit £1.49 billion in 2022.
+UK retail spending for Mother's Day hit £1.6 billion in 2024.

-In Germany, Mother's Day has the highest consumption after Christmas and Easter.
+In Germany, Mother's Day has the highest "consumption" after Christmas and Easter.

 Mothers are clearly held in high regard in Germany.